About Gasbusters

 GASBUSTERS to encourage City Councillors to prioritize legislation that bans the use of two -stroke, gas- powered leaf blowers.

 Though a ban is not certain, City Council has taken steps to pursue a ban on gas-powered leaf blowers.
-The decision to transition to zero emissions outdoor power equipment was approved by City Council in July 2023 (2023.IE5.1 ), where Council expressed support for the ban as a precaution against any adverse impacts to human health and climate.
+The decision to transition to zero emissions outdoor power equipment was approved by City Council in July 2023 (2023.IE5.1 ), where Council expressed support for the ban “as a precaution against any adverse impacts to human health and climate.
 In order to ensure a feasible approach to transitioning towards alternative equipment and practices, the City is engaging residents, businesses and industry stakeholders on the implementation of a ban.
-City Staff were instructed to carry out consultations and determine the resources needed to develop and enforce the ban and submit a report to the Infrastructure and Environment Committee in 2024.
+City Staff were instructed to carry out consultations and determine the resources needed to develop and enforce the ban and submit a report to the Infrastructure and Environment Committee in 2024. “

 The carcinogenic benzene fumes, formaldehyde and fine particulate matter are linked to serious health problems such as respiratory and cardiovascular diseases.
+The vapours can cause leukemia and cancer in blood forming organs.

 Gasbusters aims to persuade Dr Na-Koshie Lamptey, Deputy Medical Officer at Toronto Public Health, to address this issue.